brucou/react-state-driven/README.md

 call to `flickr`.

-Render commands are dealt with as a special case : they feature a function which eventually compute a react element to be rendered.
-We **DO NOT test the react component** at this level.
+Render commands are dealt with as a special case : they feature a function which eventually compute a React element to be rendered.
+We **DO NOT test the React component** at this level.
 We simply test against the `props` of that component as they describe entirely the visual appearance of that component (i.e. the component only depends on `props` for its render concern - no state, no context).
 This makes for a very straight forward testing.
 The fact that the component does not have state is not fortuitous - we know the control state (and extended state) in which we are rendering, so we know the state of the component to render, so we can pass that state as a prop and have a stateless component.
+This allows for an implementation worklow similar to that of the designer, who naturally provides different versions of the art board, according to the anticipated state of the UI (cf. [pure UI](https://rauchg.com/2015/pure-ui)).

  **TODO: go deeper a bit on that cf. https://rauchg.com/2015/pure-ui for an example **